BBlue530/PatchHound/README.md

 - Lists top critical vulnerabilities found
 - Alerts on [Discord](https://discord.com/) / [Slack](https://slack.com/) when vulnerabilities are found
 - Configurable via a simple `scan.config` file
-- Works on source repos or container images
+- Works on source repos or remote and local container images
 - Supports multiple concurrent scans with worker-based processing
 - CLI for interacting with the backend